Aaron Fechter: In media and pop culture

 Renewed interest in The Rock-Afire Explosion began with the release of several YouTube videos in the mid-2000s, such as "Ms. New Booty" by Chris Thrash, in which fans recreated several new RAE animations depicting modern musical themes.
 This led to the 2008 documentary, The Rock-afire Explosion, which explores the rise and fall of RAE and the influence of the childhood memories it created.
 Fechter, Thrash, and others were interviewed.

-In 2014, indie game developer Scott Cawthon released Five Nights at Freddy’s, a horror video game that takes place in a family entertainment restaurant setting similar to those in a Chuck E. Cheese or Showbiz Pizza Place in the 1980s.
-In the game, a single player tries to evade possessed animatronics that were partly inspired by Fechter's RAE.
+In 2014, indie game developer Scott Cawthon released Five Nights at Freddy's, a horror video game that takes place in a family entertainment restaurant setting similar to Chuck E. Cheese or Showbiz Pizza Place locations in the 1980s.
+Character and location designs from the Five Nights at Freddy's franchise notably resemble those of said establishments.
+In a Reddit post, Cawthon has spoken fondly of Showbiz Pizza Place and Fechter, but avoids implying connections between the two.
+Cawthon planned to include images of animatronic parts that he obtained from Fechter himself in the 2019 game Five Nights at Freddy's: Help Wanted, but ultimately decided against their inclusion to avoid negative attention toward Fechter.

+In 2015, Fechter held a birthday party and tour of the Creative Engineering warehouse for young fans of Five Nights at Freddy's, a video of which was uploaded to YouTube on May 3, 2015.

 In the 2016 film Keanu, by Keegan-Michael Key and Jordan Peele, a cat named Keanu jumps through the window of a fictional, abandoned building that used to manufacture animatronics.
 CEI characters such as Beach Bear, Billy Bob, and Fatz appear in the background.

+In 2025, Lyrical Lemonade released a music video for P.O.V. by Clipse featuring Tyler, the Creator.
+In the video, the three perform the song in an abandoned dinner hall with several CEI characters miming the lyrics with them, both in "costume" and stripped down to most of their mechanical parts.